Carl C. Bell Memorial Award

 $500 Cash Prize

-Plus, the winning submission will be presented at the 2023 IPS Annual Meeting and published in
+Plus, the winning submission will be presented at the 2025 IPS Annual Meeting on September 6 and published in

 “Mind Matters,” the official IPS publication.